invalidbug/CludoEngine/README.md

 - SceneSequence, Program specific Events by inheriting the ISequenceStep and easily move through a scene.
 - Not fully fleshed out, but a Debug System.
 - Optimized Rendering.
 We take the already optimized Monogame rendering and enchance it even more by adding RenderTargetLayers that contain IDrawables and asking if anything changed, if nothing changed for the entire layer, why rerender it?
 That's exactly what it aims to do, it doesn't rerender what doesn't need to be rerendered!
 - Almost complete Tiled intregration.
-With our tilemap class, you can
+With our tilemap class, you can load up Tiled maps, load up Premade prefabs and convert a layer to a Collision layer!
+For information on how to do this, please check the documentation.(Not yet done)
+- A very unstable GUI system.
+I haven't dropped the GUI but it's literally two weeks old and hasn't yet been through heavy testing, how ever we can confirm it is working.